UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_29.md

 Ordinal values imply that there is some natural ordering to the values.

-For example, the ratings a movie receives is on an ordinal scale since a five star rating is better than a single star rating.
+For example, the ratings of a a movie could be on an ordinal scale since a five star rating is better than a single star rating.

 In contrast, there is no such natural ordering for nominal values.
-An example of this would be someone’s eye colour, their address or the university they attended.
+An example of this would be someone’s eye colour, their country location or the university they attended.

 Anything numeric is considered a `quantitative` variable and `time` or `date` values are considered as `temporal`.